Intertwining and commutation relations for birth-death processes: Applications

-Such an identity can be provided by using the commutation relation \eqref{eq:egalite}.
+Such an identity can be provided by using the commutation relation \eqref{eqegalite}.
 Indeed we have

 so that a recursive argument on the initial state provides the required result.
-An interesting consequence of \eqref{eq:mehler_funct} appears in terms of concentration properties.
-For instance a straightforward computation entails that for any $\theta \geq 0$, we get the following inequality on the Laplace transforms
+An interesting consequence of \eqref{eqmehlerfunct} appears in terms of concentration properties.
+For instance, a straightforward computation entails that for any $\theta\geq0$, we get the following inequality on the Laplace transforms

 where $N_t ^{x}$ is a Poisson random variable with the same mean as $X_t ^x$.
-Therefore, using the exponential Chebyshev inequality entails an upper bound on the tail of the centered random variable $X_t ^x - \dE [X_t ^x]$, which is sharp as $t\to \infty$ (recall that the stationary distribution is Poisson with parameter $\la /\nu$). \\ Actually, one may ask if for a more general birth-death process, the intertwining relation of type \eqref{eq:intert} may imply a relation similar to \eqref{eq:mehler_funct}.
+Therefore, using the exponential Chebyshev inequality entails an upper bound on the tail of the centered random variable $X_t ^x - \dE[X_t ^x]$, which is sharp as $t\to\infty$ (recall that the stationary distribution is Poisson with parameter $\la/\nu$).

+Actually, one may ask if for a more general birth--death process, the intertwining relation of type \eqref {eqintert} may imply a relation similar to \eqref{eqmehlerfunct}.
 This leads to the notion of stochastic ordering.

 Following the presentation enlighten by Stoyan in \cite{stoyan}, let us start with the classical notion of stochastic ordering for integer-valued random variables.
-We say that $X$ is stochastically smaller than $Y$, and we note $X \leq _d Y$, if for any function $f\in \cF _d$,
+We say that $X$ is stochastically smaller than $Y$, and we note $X \leq_d Y$, if for any function $f\in\cF_d$,

 Such a relation, as the convex domination introduced below, is a partial ordering on the set of distribution functions.
-The interesting feature of this stochastic ordering resides in its characterization in terms of coupling: we have $X \leq _d Y$ if and only if there exist random variables $X_1$ and $Y_1$, both defined on the same probability space and with the same distribution as $X$ and $Y$ respectively, such that $\dP (X_1 \leq X_2 ) =1$.
-Moreover, it is equivalent to the following comparison between tails: we have $X \leq _d Y$ if and only $\dP (X \geq x ) \leq \dP (Y \geq x )$ for any $x\in \dR$.
+The interesting feature of this stochastic ordering resides in its characterization in terms of coupling: we have $X \leq_d Y$ if and only if there exist random variables $X_1$ and $Y_1$, both defined on the same probability space and with the same distribution as $X$ and $Y$, respectively, such that $\dP(X_1 \leq X_2 ) =1$.
+Moreover, it is equivalent to the following comparison between tails: we have $X \leq_d Y$ if and only $\dP(X \geq x ) \leq\dP(Y \geq x )$ for any $x\in \dR$.
 In other words, the random variable $X$ takes small values with a higher probability than $Y$ does.